-Mary-Kay Wilmers began exploring the history of her remarkable family twenty years ago, making many surprising discoveries along the way.
-The result is a book that throws light into some of the darkest corners of the last century.
-Reissued for the centenary of the Russian Revolution, The Eitingons is packed with intrigue, assassinations, and secrets of the Cold War.
-Join us for an evening with London Review of Books editor Mary-Kay Wilmers discussing her family memoir.
+Mary-Kay Wilmers first began exploring the history of her remarkable family twenty years ago and made many surprising discoveries along the way.
+The result is The Eitingons: a book full of intrigue, assassinations, and secrets which exposes some of the darkest corners of the last century.

 Leonid Eitingon was a KGB killer who dedicated his life to the Soviet regime.
 He was in China in the early 1920s, in Spain during the Civil War, and, crucially, in Mexico when Trotsky was assassinated.
 'As long as I live,' Stalin had said, 'not a hair of his head shall be touched.'
 It did not work out like that.